 The American general was desperate.
-The last time that he had faced his enemy counterpart, considered one the best tacticians in the world, he and his men had barely escaped with their lives, and had given up crucial territory during the withdrawal.
-He knew that he would be engaging in a second battle at any time, and that if he was to be victorious, he needed crucial information on the enemy’s positions, plans and intentions.
+The last time he had faced his enemy counterpart, who considered one the best tacticians in the world, he and his men had barely escaped with their lives and had given up crucial territory during the withdrawal.
+He knew that he could be engaging in a second battle at any time and that if he were to be victorious, he needed crucial information on the enemy’s position and plans.

 He knew that in order to get this intelligence, he would need to get someone into enemy territory.
 He needed a spy.
 He put out the call, and one man immediately volunteered.
-The general was George Washington, his enemy was General William Howe, and the battle took place on September 16, 1776 at Harlem Heights, Manhattan.
+The general was George Washington, his enemy was General William Howe, and the battle would take place on September 16, 1776, at Harlem Heights, Manhattan.
 The spy who stepped forward was Nathan Hale.